 You've decided to add supplemental feeding to your pond management plan so you can achieve your desired goals, but how do you decide which feed to use?
-Read on to learn more...

-Fish Feed Facts
+Fish Food Facts

 When choosing supplemental feed for your fish, there are many options on the market today.
 Each of these options has been designed to fit a specific niche and accomplish a particular goal.
 Within these options, there are only a couple of factors that change between the different options on the market.

-Why Add Supplemental Feed for Your Fish
+Why Add Supplemental Fish Feed for Your Pond

 You would most commonly add supplemental feeding to your pond management plans to boost bluegill broodstock populations.
 By feeding bluegill, you increase their growth rates, decreasing the amount of time it takes to reach a size in which they are no longer able to be consumed by the majority of predators in the pond.
 By boosting broodstock populations, you are increasing the bluegill population's reproductive capacity, ensuring the sustainability of bluegill as the primary forage for your game fish populations.

-Select the Right Fish Feed Pellet Size
+Select the Right Fish Food Pellet Size

 Here at Pond King, we use two sizes of feed in our ponds.
 A large pellet (approx ¾ in.) and a small pellet (approx ¼ in.) will cover anything for a pond situation.
 The pellet size we use most often is small because the pellets are suitable for bluegill, catfish, tilapia, and young hybrid striped bass.
 The small pellets will typically be ideal for just about every fish in your pond.

-Optimal Fish Feed Protein Concentration
+What is Optimal Fish Food Protein Concentration?

 The 32% concentration is our most widely used feed.
 We select this feed for catfish, tilapia, and most often supplemental feeding regiments of bluegill.
 Like the large pellet feed, the 45% protein concentration feed is more specialized in its uses.
 We typically only use this feed for game fish such as pellet-trained Largemouth Bass and Hybrid Striped Bass.

 A quick guide to making it easy to select the proper feed is as follows: